gwpy/gwpy/docs/segments/index.rst

 The :class:`Segment` and :class:`SegmentList` classes
 =====================================================

-GWpy provides a number of classes for generating and manipulating such segments, enhancing the functionality provided by the (excellent) :mod:`ligo.segments` package.
+PDpy provides a number of classes for generating and manipulating such segments, enhancing the functionality provided by the (excellent) :mod:`ligo.segments` package.
 All credits for their usefulness go to the authors of that package.